Having trouble with your unemployment claim? State to offer phone and video appointments in Hawaii next month

-The state Department of Labor and Industrial Relations today announced a new pilot program offering unemployment insurance claimants one-on-one appointments with staff via videoconference or phone.
+The state Department of Labor and Industrial Relations announced Wednesday a new pilot program offering unemployment insurance claimants one- on-one appointments with staff via videoconference or phone.

-The online appointment system will be active by next Monday via labor.hawaii.gov/ui, according to DLIR in a news release, with the first appointments available on April 20.
+The online appointment system will be active by Monday via labor. hawaii.gov/ui, according to DLIR, with the first appointments available on April 20.

 DLIR said appointments will be available every Tuesday and Thursday, but did not offer specific hours.
-The pilot will start on Oahu first, and then expand to neighbor isles.
+The pilot program will start on Oahu first, and then expand to neighbor islands.

 Meanwhile, DLIR says it does not anticipate any lag in benefits for most claimants under updates resulting from the American Rescue Plan Act.